503-590-7574

 Fitting a crown requires two visits to Murray Scholls Family Dental.
 Initially, our dentists will remove any decay, shape the tooth as needed, and then fit the tooth with a temporary crown.

-On the subsequent visit, Dr. Walker and Dr. Maxim will remove the temporary crown, clean the natural tooth structure, and place the permanent crown.
+On the subsequent visit, Dr. Walker, Dr. Maxim, Dr. Hall will remove the temporary crown, clean the natural tooth structure, and place the permanent crown.
 The permanent crown will be cemented into place, resulting in a new beautiful looking and natural feeling tooth.

 Dental Bridges